CDH Investments: Real estate

 CDH's real estate business was set up in 2009 and currently manages more than US$700 million of assets through several USD and RMB funds, focusing on development projects with a sector mix of approximately 50/50 residential and commercial properties.
 CDH has invested in 13 real estate projects in 12 cities across China, as of June 30, 2014.

 Credit

 In 2011, CDH launched its mezzanine and credit business and currently manages more than US$640 million of assets through several USD and RMB funds, with a focus on high-yield debt solutions to finance real estate, energy resources and equity mergers and acquisitions.

 Public equity

 Cephei Capital was founded in 2006 with the support from CDH.
 Cephei focuses on investing in Chinese companies in the secondary market.
-Cephei now manages separate accounts for a number of Qualified Foreign Investment Institutions (QFII) in the China A-share market.
+Cephei now manages separate accounts for a number of Qualified Foreign Institutional Investors (QFII) in the China A-share market.
 At the same time, Cephei also manages a variety of long-biased public equity funds and collectively manages more than US$1.5 billion in assets.